naibafomsare/Suspension/local_sensing_and_actuation/actuation.md

 # Actuation

 The goal of the exercise is
-1. To calculate the required actuation on the upper ends of the suspension beams in order to allow the lock acquisition of the main interferometer.
+1. To calculate the required actuation force on the upper ends of the suspension beams in order to allow the lock acquisition of the main interferometer.
-2. Design a system capable delivering such a required actuation.
+2. Design a system capable delivering such a required actuation force.

 The steps to follow are: